transloadit/uppy/website/src/docs/dropbox.md

 ### `serverUrl: null`

-URL to an [Uppy Companion](/docs/companion) instance.
+URL to a [Companion](/docs/companion) instance.

 ### `serverHeaders: {}`

-Custom headers that should be sent along to [Uppy Companion](/docs/companion) on every request.
+Custom headers that should be sent along to [Companion](/docs/companion) on every request.

 ### `serverPattern: serverUrl`